hphelion/documentation/migration-overview-reference.md

 		--availability_zone (optional) -- The availability zone for instance placement.

-		--security_group (optional) - The name of the security group to use.
+		--security_groups (optional) - The name of the security group to use.

 		--block_device_mapping (optional) - A definition of any block devices to attach to the instance.
 For onformaton, see [Block mapping](#blockmapping).